 Serious fitness training dates back to the ancient Greeks who trained and held athletic events such as the Olympic Games, which started in 776 B.C.
-Martial arts is also a form of training which dates back thousands of years.
-Personal training as a job did not come until much later.
+In Asia, martial arts is also a form of training that dates back thousands of years.
+However, personal training as known today—i.e. as a career— did not come until much later.
 Trainers from long ago were usually religious or military leaders.
-Today we have personal trainers training clients in gyms, parks, homes and even on television shows.
+Today, personal trainers trainers work with clients in gyms, parks, homes and even on television shows.

 Video of the Day